TZBAvyy/SudokuProject/README.md

     Added status label at bottom of game to see remaining cells left Accept any "valid" number at the time of input (no duplicate in row, column and sub-grid), but signal a conflict whenever it is detected.
 Highlight the conflicting cells.
-    Added Hint system into Help Menu to help player incase they get stuck
+    Added Hint system into Help Menu to help player incase they get stuck Added Main Menu Screen on start, with option to go back to main menu in Options Tab

 }